Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Introduction

 The prime factors that have propelled us to pursue our present investigation are as follows.
-First and foremost, it is very exciting to note that a set of continuous symmetries dictate the basic canonical brackets of a given class of theories that are models for the Hodge theory.
-Second, our present work has the potential to be generalized to the case of any arbitrary field theoretic model for the Hodge theory.
-Third, the derivation of the basic brackets from the symmetry consideration (even though algebraically more involved) is more beautiful than the usual mathematical derivation of the same by exploiting the definition of canonical momenta from a given Lagrangian density.
-Finally, our present work adds yet another glittering feather in the crown of the theoretical versatility of symmetry principles because we derive here the basic canonical brackets for 2D and 4D theories by exploiting the latter.
+First and foremost, it is very exciting to note that a set of continuous symmetries, in some sense, dictate the basic canonical brackets of a given class of theories that are models for the Hodge theory.
+Second, our present work has the potential to be generalized to the case of 4D free Abelian 2-form gauge theory which is also endowed with a set of six continuous symmetry transformations [21].
+Third, the derivation of the basic canonical brackets from the symmetry consideration (even though algebraically more involved) is more beautiful than the usual derivation of the same by exploiting the mathematical definition of the canonical momenta from a given Lagrangian density.
+Finally, our present work adds yet another glittering feather in the already shinning crown of the theoretical versatility of symmetry principles (because it is the strength of the latter that the mathematical definition of canonical conjugate momenta has been replaced by the ideas of continuous symmetries and their generators as the Noether conserved charges). \\

 The contents of our paper are organized as follows.
 In Sec.
-II, we discuss various continuous symmetry properties of the Lagrangian densities for the 2D free Abelian 1-form and 4D free Abelian 2-form gauge theories.
+2, we discuss various continuous symmetry properties of the Lagrangian density of the 2D free Abelian 1-form gauge theory.
 Our Sec.
-III is devoted to the derivation of the conserved charges which, in turn, are expressed in terms of the creation and annihilation operators.
-Sec.
-IV deals with the derivation of the canonical (anti)commutators by exploiting the basic tenets of symmetry principles.
-Our Sec.
-V focuses on the derivation of the canonical brackets from the first principles applied to the Lagrangian densities of the two theories which are models for the Hodge theory.
+3 is devoted to the derivation of conserved charges which, in turn, are expressed in terms of the creation and annihilation operators.
+The derivation of the canonical (anti)commutators by exploiting the basic tenets of symmetry principles has been carried out in Sec.
+4. Our Sec.
+5 focuses on the derivation of the canonical brackets from the standard canonical method of quantization applied to the Lagrangian density of the theory.
 Finally, in Sec.
-VI, we make some concluding remarks.
+6, we make some concluding remarks and discuss the uniqueness of the basic brackets in our Appendix A.\\

-In our first Appendix A, we prove the uniqueness of the basic canonical brackets [cf. (34) below] by {\it deforming} it consistently.
-We take into account the ghost number consideration and spin-statistics theorem in our {\it deformation} procedure.
-We perform this exercise {\it only} for the free 2D Abelian 1-form theory for the sake of brevity but it can be extended to the case of free 4D theory in a straightforward manner.
-Our second Appendix B contains all the (anti)commutators that emerge from the (anti-) dual BRST, (anti-)BRST, bosonic and ghost symmetry generators for the (anti-)BRST invariant model of the free 4D Abelian 2-form gauge theory.